MicrosoftDocs/Managed-Desktop/managed-desktop/overview/service-changes-communication.md

 ## Changes made by Microsoft

 We'll give you notice at least 30 days ahead of time for any major change that requires action.
-We'll let you know by using the Microsoft Managed Desktop admin center messaging system.
+We'll let you know by using the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) messaging system.

 Major changes are those that might affect any of these areas: